Quick Summary: Gut Health & Hair Health

 What is Gut Health?

-An imbalance in the gut microbiome can disrupt key bodily processes, such as the ability to absorb and break down nutrients, immune responses, and protection against pathogens.1 Such disruptions can trigger a range of health issues, some of which may directly or indirectly impact the health of your hair.
+An imbalance in the gut microbiome can disrupt key bodily processes, like the ability to absorb and break down nutrients, immune responses, and protection against pathogens.1 Such disruptions can trigger a range of health issues, some of which may directly or indirectly impact the health of your hair.
 At The Treatment Rooms, we hope to help our patients understand the necessity of maintaining this complex ecosystem within our gut, as it is important not just for our overall health but also for ensuring the vitality and health of our hair.

 The Role of the Microbiome: Gut Flora’s Influence on Hair